Quick Answer

 Ask for one written note that connects your permit type to renewal logic and required documents.
 If you cannot get that in writing before investing, treat that as a real decision risk.

-This evidence pack does not establish any citizenship pathway from permit status.
-Plan around the status you actually hold now, not a future outcome that is unverified here.
+No citizenship pathway from permit status has been established here.
+Plan around the status you actually hold now, not a future outcome that is unverified.

 Apply the same caution to cross-border assumptions.
 If living or working across borders is central to your plan, get a current written clarification before purchase.